hydal/guides/best-practices/nodejs/README.md

 * Prefer modules to have their own API of testable methods.
 * Use the two frameworks [Express.JS] or [Restify] only.
 * Use ES6 over ES5 with [Tracer] to handle coversion.
+* Use server side rendering to speed up page load.
+* Avoid server side rendering an entire page, only the necessary parts.

 [Express.JS]: http://expressjs.com/
 [Restify]: http://mcavage.me/node-restify/